-Château du Tertre has had a long, fascinating history – it is one of the oldest properties in the Medoc region of Bordeaux.
+Château du Tertre has had a long, fascinating history – it is one of the oldest properties in the Margaux region of Bordeaux.
 Discovering this property is heaven for historians and those interested in the story of wine!
-It has seen good times, bad times and a whole lot in between.
-Early records show that the estate was owned by Thomas de Montaigne, a nobleman in the 1590’s, and in the late seventeenth century the Marquis de Segur was the owner.
+It has seen good times, bad times, and a whole lot in between.
+Early records show that the estate was owned by Thomas de Montaigne, a nobleman in the 1590s, and in the late seventeenth century, the Marquis de Segur was the owner.
 It survived (just barely) destruction during the French revolution and came under the ownership of a Saxon called Heinrich Koenigswater.
 Just another example of the melting pot that is Bordeaux – Irish merchants, German owners, French consultants!

 Château du Tertre (Grand Vin)

 40% Cabernet Sauvignon, 35% Merlot, 20% Cabernet Franc, 5% Petit Verdot, 18 months in 50% new oak barrels.

 Les Hauts du Tertre (Second wine of the property)